laydros/workstation-ansible/doc/2022_Zephyrus_G14_Fedora.md

 $ reboot
 ```

+This system tray icon allows switching Gnome power modes (which is already built into gnome) and enabling and disabling boost. [asusctltray](https://github.com/Baldomo/asusctltray)

 ## RPMFusion

 RPMFusion is a third party repository with additional commonly installed packages.
 Install it as follows.